-Help honor those in our community who are making a difference in the lives of their neighbors with the Housing Opportunity Foundation’s Humanitarian Award!
+Help honor those in our community who are making a difference in the lives of their neighbors with Canopy Housing Foundation’s Humanitarian Award!

 About the Award

 Established in 2007, the Humanitarian Award recognizes individuals, projects or groups that have made outstanding contributions in the community.
 The award is given annually and its recipient honored at the Canopy Realtor® Association / Canopy MLS Holiday Awards Luncheon & Annual Meeting in December.
 Upon winning the award, recipients may designate a nonprofit organization of their choice to receive up to $5,000 from the Foundation.
 Since 2007 the Foundation has returned more than $35,000 to community organizations through this program.

 Information will be available for the 2020 award in summer 2020.

 2019: Amy and Nancy DeCaron, who founded Hope of Mooresville, which serves as the only temporary housing facility for women and children experiencing homelessness in Mooresville.